probe-rs/webpage/README.md

 ## Development

-The entire webpage is built with [warp](https://github.com/seanmonstar/warp) and [tera](https://github.com/Keats/tera).
+The entire webpage is built with [zola](https://www.getzola.org/) which is based on statically compiled Markdown and [tera](https://github.com/Keats/tera) templates.
-You can run the webserver with `cargo run` during development.
-Templates will automatically be reloaded everytime you reload the page to ease development.
-This only happens in debug builds.
+You can run the file watcher & compiler with `zola serve` during development.
+The webpage will automatically be reloaded everytime you change any involved file.

 ## Deployment